mkatase/MakeFshared/README.md

 # MakeFshared

-MakeFshared is a package that introduce how to build self-make Fortran shared library and package.
+MakeFshared is a package that introduce how to make and build self-make Fortran shared library and package.

 ## Development Environment